kasnadoona5/ROMA_sentient/README.md

-# 🚀 ROMA Free Installation Guide
+# 🚀 ROMA Installation Guide(Optimized to use free API)

 A comprehensive guide to install and configure ROMA (Research Operations Management Agent) using **completely free APIs** with optimized settings for cost-effective usage.